 In the Classroom

-SALSA will develop two short film productions and disseminate these to large audiences.
-The short film series will ask two central questions: 1) What does subglacial science tell us about our past and future climate?
+SALSA is developing three short film productions to disseminate to large audiences.
+The first film was completed in May 2018 and Follows the SALSA Traverse on their first trip to Mercer Subglacial Lake.
+The 2019 series will ask two central questions: 1) What does subglacial science tell us about our past and future climate?
 2) What does subglacial research reveal about life in cold environments and the search for extraterrestrial life on icy planets?
 Film productions will be designed for science film festivals as well as online streaming sites such as PBS Learning Media and other platforms.
 This production and distribution strategy will also allow for a broad audience base that can be shared amongst online science communication organizations and incorporated into popular online science articles.

 Kathy Kasic’s creative work includes research into novel modes of film presentation.
 She is planning an experimental multi-media exhibit for the SALSA research mission that will use images and sound to create a sensory environment that emulates the features of the subglacial environment and the experience of Antarctic exploration.
 This experimental work is important in generating an immersive cinematic experience of Antarctic research and will be developed for use by art galleries and museums.